 This investigation was conducted for the purpose of further investigating residual soil impacts associated with historic filling station and auto repair activities at the Site.
 A total of six soil probes designated as B-1 to B-6 were installed across the Site and six soil samples were collected at the depth of refusal encountered between 9 feet and 20 feet bgs.
-The six soil samples were analyzed for VOCs and SVOCs.
+The six soil samples were analyzed for VOCs and SVOCs via EPA Method SW8260C (STARS/CP-51) and EPA Method SW8270D (STARS/CP-51).
 This investigation identified no petroleum impact beneath the Site.